 How To Create Community When Working Remotely

-Service Direct went from being a small office to a permanent work from home business, which challenged us to find more creative ways to support and encourage our employees to take time for themselves, especially during a pandemic.
+Service Direct went from being a small office to a permanent work-from-home business, which challenged us to find more creative ways to support and encourage our employees to take time for themselves, especially during a pandemic.

 A big thing missing from our company was the daily conversations we’d have with our fellow coworkers, which had us thinking about how we can all still share meaningful moments with our community without seeing each other in person.

-Going completely remote meant all communication was done through Zoom meetings or Slack, an online chat tool which gave us the ability to create a #wellnesschannel and post all of our daily highlights, things we’re grateful for, and our favorite photos.
+Going completely remote meant all communication was done through Zoom meetings or Slack, an online chat tool that gave us the ability to create a #wellnesschannel and post all of our daily highlights, things we’re grateful for, and our favorite photos.
 What better way to connect with people than to share the things you’re doing to stay sane during a pandemic?
 There’s nothing more comforting than being a part of a community that shares their goofy pet photos, things they’re grateful for even during quarantine, and highlights of their day even if it’s as simple as eating a cookie or listening to the rain.
-It was a great reminder that connecting with people is not only possible face to face, and there’s still ways to encourage community, productivity, personal goals, and overall positivity in a remote work environment.
+It was a great reminder that connecting with people is not only possible face to face, and there are still ways to encourage community, productivity, personal goals, and overall positivity in a remote work environment.

 We decided to come up with a list of challenges for everyone to participate in and make it a game for some extra fun and friendly competition.
-At the end of the challenge, everyone received a wellness challenge t-shirt, the top three winners received fun prizes, and we all attended the wellness challenge wrap up party via Zoom to discuss other ideas for future challenges and talk about our favorite things the challenge encouraged us to accomplish.
+At the end of the challenge, everyone received a wellness challenge t-shirt, the top three winners received fun prizes, and we all attended the wellness challenge wrap-up party via Zoom to discuss other ideas for future challenges and talk about our favorite things challenge encouraged us to accomplish.

 The Service Direct Wellness Challenge